Overview

 products, private loans and certificates of deposit (see the full description below of Outside Investing).

-These investments may be made in response to a client’s desire to have a more direct relationship
+in response to a client’s desire to have a more direct relationship with an organization or impact on a

-with an organization or impact on a project in their community or area of interest.
-While these
+project in their community or area of interest.
+While these investments are made with input from

-investments are made with input from NorthStar as to client suitability relative to risk and client
+NorthStar as to client suitability relative to risk and client objectives, they are either held in custody by

-objectives, they are either held in custody by the client or by the issuing organization.
-NorthStar
+the client or by the issuing organization.
+NorthStar monitors and facilitates transactions related to

-providing recordkeeping, funding capital calls, depositing interest and dividends and return of
+depositing interest and dividends and return of principal, all with written authorization from the client.

 The asset allocation of each NorthStar portfolio is client specific, and we are also able to modify each